Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 Once again, you can use the "DefaultAI" to make the decision.

+### Quit the game

+The game saves the universe automatically at the beginning of each turn.
+You can find the saved files in the `saves` directory where your game is located.

+To quit the game, you can directly close it, or you can use the "Quit game" button in [settings](#settings-and-help-buttons).

-## Half-manual control for beginner
+## Half-manual control for beginners

 Instead of relying completely on the AI, you may want to play the game yourself.

-Before you start a new universe, you may consider setting the human wait time limit in the [server settings](#server-settings) to a high value, e.g., 10000000000.
+Now close the game and start a new universe.
+You may consider setting the human wait time limit in the [server settings](#server-settings) to a high value, e.g., 10000000000.

+### Basic concepts